 Living memory of Bastogne

-Bastogne, the name of a small town in the Belgian Ardennes, is forever associated with the Battle of the Bulge and the incredible resistance of famous American units, among them the Screaming Eagles of the 101st Airborne Division.
-Now a peaceful place of memory with an impressive memorial and interpretation center, Bastogne is a major site of American history in Europe.
+Bastogne, the name of the small town of the Belgian Ardennes, is forever associated with the Battle of the Bulge and the incredible resistance of famous American units, among them the Screaming Eagles of the 101st Airborne Division.
+Now a peaceful place of memory with an impressive memorial and interpretation center, Bastogne is one of the major sites of American history in Europe.

 An otherwise peaceful town

-Though an important crossroads in conflict since the Middle Ages, Bastogne was never struck as hard as during the sinister winter of 1944.
+The small town of the Belgian Ardennes, an important crossroads in conflict since the Middle Ages, was never struck as hard as during the sinister winter of 1944.
 Despite several wars that crossed what would become tiny Belgium, Bastogne remained protected by its walls.
 The Porte de Trèves, once a tower of those fortifications, can still be seen next to the Church of Saint-Pierre.

 Surprisingly, the town survived WWI and the German invasion of May 1940 nearly unscathed.
 In autumn 1944, after 5 years of terror across Europe, North Africa and Russia, the Nazis were finally facing total annihilation.
 Celebrating liberation on Sept.
 10, 1944, the inhabitants of Bastogne did not know the worst part of their history was yet to come.

 Not giving up on victory, Hitler was preparing for a final full-scale offensive to break the Allies’ efforts in the west.
 Coined operation Wacht am Rhein, the German plan was to wait for weather conditions that would suppress the Allies’ air superiority, and strike hard through the area they had already broken through in 1914 and 1940.